 The Wachovia Regional Foundation spearheaded the formation of a partnership to create a participatory outcome evaluation framework for its neighborhood revitalization work.
 The framework integrates the use of primary and secondary data and has been modified and improved to strengthen a variety of the foundation’s comprehensive neighborhood revitalization efforts.
 Forty-one community-based organizations have utilized the framework as a key tool to craft and implement neighborhood plans in a 62-county region.
 The framework has enabled grantees and residents to better understand and capitalize on market dynamics, enhance their participation in revitalization activities and begin to demonstrate the impact of sustained, strategic Read more

 Regional associations of grantmakers can be natural and effective partners for national funders that wish to derive greater impact from their work in local areas.
 Regional associations have the ties that create strong local networks, the trust that creates local buy-in, and the knowledge about local issues, interests and culture.
 All of these things are absolutely vital for a national funder to incorporate if their work in local communities is to be successful.
-But what should national funders and regional associations keep in mind when working together?
-How do different perspectives come into play, and how do they affect understanding, Read more
+“We are proud of ABAG’s longstanding partnership with the Annie E. Casey Foundation in their efforts to share their learnings and knowledge with grantmakers,” says Celeste Amato, Read more

 Collaboration among philanthropies is not so natural, and occurs less frequently than might be expected.
 This chapter examines partnerships involving national foundations generally and the Robert Wood Johnson Foundation specifically.
 It explores the theoretical and practical reasons that collaboration among foundations should make sense, why it does not happen frequently, and what elements should be in place for partnerships among national foundations to succeed.